-The appearance of the town is a matter of pride for its inhabitants, and Trim does consistently well in the National Tidy Towns competition.
+The appearance of the town is a matter of pride for its inhabitants, and Trim does consistently well in the National Tidy Towns competition and won a gold medal award in the Entente Florale Competition (2015).
 Significant investment has been made in recent years by way of improvements in footpaths, and street furniture.
-Visitors attracted by outdoor pursuits are also well catered for in Trim, with a golf course at Knightsbook, Trim Castle River Walk, the historic town trail, and canoeing on the river.
+Visitors attracted by outdoor pursuits are also well catered for in Trim, with a golf course at Knightsbook, Trim Castle River Walk and the historic town trail.